shelbyspees/website/content/posts/2021/hugo-themes-semantic-html.md

 I mean, I remember learning about semantic elements in HTML5 back when I first dug into the MDN docs in 2015 🤷

 In any case, it's 2021 now.
+Web assessibility has been around for a while, right?
-I went and looked it up: how recent is all this?
+My own curiosity piqued, I went and looked it up: how recent is all this?

 It turns out that version 2.0 of the
 [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) were published in 2008 and became ISO standard in 2012.
 HTML5 was also released in 2008 and given "W3C Recommendation" status in 2014.

 Compare that to WebAssembly, which was first announced in 2015 and only reached "W3C Recommendation" status in 2019.
-My unscientific feeling is that frontend dev teams have been seriously debating rewriting their sites to use WebAssembly when they never even considered investing equivalent (or less!) time and resources to update those same sites in order to meet accessibility standards.
+My unscientific feeling (informed by the reality of the tech industry) is that there are frontend dev teams seriously debating rewriting their sites to use WebAssembly when they never once considered investing equivalent (or less!) time and resources to meet accessibility standards established a decade ago.

 C'mon, folks.
 We're long overdue.
 Semantic HTML should be considered basic website hygiene.
 Especially on a static site, FFS.

+## Overwriting Hugo themes

+One thing to know about Hugo is that themes are traditionally set up by adding them to your site repo as [Git submodules]().
+More modern themes allow you to import them as [Go/Hugo modules](), but the themes I was looking at hadn't been updated in several years.

-## Themes I tried TODO
+## The themes I looked at

-The first theme I picked was [Book]().
+The first theme I picked was [Book](https://themes.gohugo.io/hugo-book/).
-I thought
+I was imagining that the ADHDevOps site would eventually grow into a sort of wiki, a reference guide for all the great ADHD content and tools out there.
+I thought a site more oriented toward technical documentation made sense, and I liked how the Book theme behaved like a sort of blank slate.

-Pretty much all the content lived under this hard-coded `/docs` path 😭.
+Unfortunately, this theme kept pretty much all its content under a hard-coded `/docs` path.
+To remove `/docs` from the URL
-I would have had to overwrite (FIXME how many?) layouts!
+I would have had to overwrite nearly all the layouts!
+(Now that I think about it, there's probably a way to fix this using the site config...welp too late now.)
-I let it sit like this for a week while chewing on how to proceed.
+At this point I'd only published the site's intro post, so even though I already knew I wanted to change the theme I let it sit for a week and chewed on how to proceed.

 Then I was looking at [Anubis]().
 This is the theme used as an example in Hugo's quick start documentation.